kobotoolbox/docs/source/creating_account.md

 There are three ways to access **KoboToolbox**:

 1. **Public servers**: Most users access **KoboToolbox** using one of the public servers listed on the [Sign up page](https://www.kobotoolbox.org/sign-up/).
 The **Global KoboToolbox Server** is used by the majority of our users.
 The **European Union KoboToolbox Server** is hosted in Ireland and is used by organizations that require or prefer data hosting in the European Union (EU).
-2.**Private servers**: Many large organizations have their own private KoboToolbox server.
+1. **Private servers**: Many large organizations have their own private KoboToolbox server.
 If your organization has a private server, you can access your account via your organization's server URL.
-3. **Install KoboToolbox on your own server**: Advanced users can install **KoboToolbox** on [their own server](kobo_your_servers.md) (or on a [local computer or device](kobo_local_computer.md)) using Docker.
+1. **Install KoboToolbox on your own server**: Advanced users can install **KoboToolbox** on [their own server](kobo_your_servers.md) (or on a [local computer or device](kobo_local_computer.md)) using Docker.
 For more details on how to install your own instance of **KoboToolbox**,